 This week’s excitement was that my iPhone 8 blew up after about a year and a half of service.
 I’d noticed a bit ago that the 3D touch feature wasn’t consistently working, especially on the left side of the screen, but chalked it off to the fact that iOS has far too many tricky gestures and oddities where if you don’t click exactly at the right thing in the right direction for the right fraction of a millisecond, instead of fast-opening two apps, you delete one, or open the camera, or start playing music, or whatever.
 And the battery did slowly lose its mojo, but that’s every product with a battery these days, and I have a battery case, so it didn’t bother me.

-A few takeaways: it was impossible to get ahold of anyone on the phone at the store.
+A few takeaways: before I drove to the mall, it was impossible to get ahold of anyone at the store on the phone.
 You have to go through a ridiculous phone tree for support; you can’t make an appointment online, at least within fifty clicks.
 I put the phone on speaker, and after saying “manager” a dozen times, the phone rang for five minutes straight.
 Once a human answered, mentioning the battery situation got me in fast, though.

 The other takeaway is that it seems that as Apple products are in this war to get as thin as molecularly possible, they have developed some serious reliability issues.
 It’s all anecdotal, and I’m sure Apple’s annual reports to investors show that 99.9% of people have no problems.
 But I had a brand spanking new MacBook Pro fail, and my iPhone 6s had a slow battery death, and now this.
 This is timely with the departure of Jony Ive, who was apparently the one responsibility for this thinness race.
 I honestly wouldn’t mind a phone or laptop a few millimeters thicker, if it meant it would not bend in half under minor use.